-Joan Okorodudu: The press yacht, NNSM is now in its 2nd season i just felt it was cool way of bringing the girls in.
+Joan Okorodudu: The press yacht, NNSM is now in its 2nd season I just felt it was a cool way of bringing the girls in.

-Joan Okorodudu: Beefs with a capial B. I think i have the best model search in Africa at least the one that makes sense.
+Joan Okorodudu: Beefs with a capital B. I think I have the best model search in Africa at least the one that makes sense.
 Models get cars and go all over the world.
 This show cost me 200,000 dollars and it was still not enough.

-Me: You say “beefs” I take it to be the incidence a couple years ago in the past with various characters, but if at this moment any of them reached out to you to work with you and make amends, will you be open to that?
+Me: You say “beef” I take it to be the incident a couple of years ago in the past with various characters, but if at this moment any of them reached out to you to work with you and make amends, will you be open to that?
 Or would you prefer to keep your distance?

-Joan Okorodudu: I have had some apologize and i have forgiven them.
+Joan Okorodudu: I have had some apologies and I have forgiven them.
 However, I will keep my distance from a few who were very venomous.
 Like lethally venomous

 Me: Cool, Good stuff, thanks for your time.